rouskinlab/seismic-rna/src/userdocs/manuals/workflow.rst

 SEISMIC-RNA will aim to put exactly *N* reads in each batch but the last (the last batch can be smaller because it has just the leftover reads).
-If the reads are single-ended or if alignment was not run in mixed mode, then every batch but the last will contain exactly *N* reads.
+If the reads are single-ended or were not aligned in `mixed mode`_, then every batch but the last will contain exactly *N* reads.
-If mixed mode was used, then batches may contain more than *N* reads, up to a maximum of 2\ *N* in the extreme case that every read in the batch belonged to a pair in which the other mate did not align.
+If the reads are paired-ended and were aligned in `mixed mode`_, then batches may contain more than *N* reads, up to a maximum of 2\ *N* in the extreme case that only one read aligned in every mate pair.

 Relate: Output files
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^